• Skip to primary navigation

 Instructions

-• Add meat, turmeric, black pepper and brown it a little.
-Then add some salt and 3 cups water and bring it to a boil.
+• Push onions to the edge of pot.
+Add meat in the center of pot and brown it slightly.
+Stir in turmeric, black pepper and some salt.
+Add 3 cups of water and bring it to a boil.

-• Meanwhile, heat 3 tablespoon of oil in a nonstick skillet.
-Add the herbs and sauté for 20 to 25 minutes until you can smell the aroma of sautéed herbs.
-Make sure to stir in between.
+• Meanwhile, heat 3 tablespoons of oil in a nonstick skillet.
+Add the chopped herbs and sauté for 20 to 25 minutes, stirring frequently, until you can smell the aroma of roasted herbs.

-• Then add sautéed herbs and simmer the stew for 30 minutes.
+• Add sautéed herbs to the dutch oven and continue to simmer the stew for 30 minutes.

-Tip: Add dried lime powder or lime juice in the last half hour adjusting as per your taste.
+• Add dried lime powder or lime juice in the last half hour, adjusting as per your taste.

-• The stew should be thick and not runny.
+• The stew should be thick and not watery.
 Adjust the consistency, salt, lime and other seasonings.

-• Serve Ghormeh Sabzi hot with steamed rice.
+• Serve the stew hot with steamed rice.
+It tastes even better the next day!

 Notes

-1. Two things that can add bitterness to the stew if you are not careful are fenugreek and dried limes.
-Don't add more fenugreek than needed, especially the dried herbs.
+5. Don't add more fenugreek than needed, especially the dried leaves.
 Add dried limes, powder or juice in later half of cooking.

-2. Ghormeh sabzi should be thick and not watery.
-When herbs simmer, they disintegrate into a thick stew, sort of like tomatoes.
-If stew is watery but beans and meat are well done, then separate them out and evaporate sauce at a higher temperature, stirring frequently.
+6. If the stew is watery but beans and meat are well done, then separate them out and evaporate sauce at a high temperature, stirring frequently.
 Then add the beans and meat back.

 Nutrition